 - Free trial: you can allow limited-time access for viewers to try the service for free and then decide whether they want to pay to continue using it.
 Of course, not every user will prolong their subscriptions, but services that offer free trials are more likely to generate loyal customers and greater revenue than those that forgo them.

 - Freemium: this type of SVOD implies free access for as long as the viewer wants, with the possibility of switching to a premium, paid version of the service.
 You simply offer some content free of charge, and some for a fee, allowing viewers to decide if they want to access more someday.
 However, if you go with this option and want to increase your revenue, you’ll need to engage users to buy premium content.
 You’ll have to invest heavily in promoting the ‘premium’ version of your service.

-TVOD is a VOD service as well so when viewers buy videos on a pay-per-view basis, this is called transactional video on demand.
+TVOD is a VOD service as well so when viewers buy videos on a pay-per-view basis, it is called transactional video on demand.
 In TVOD, users aren’t buying access to a full library of videos (much of which they won’t even watch).
 Instead, they’re only buying access to the content they do want to watch.
 The best examples of TVOD services are iTunes, Amazon Store, and Google Play.
 There are two terms you may hear when talking about this model.